cancilla/streamsx.documentation/docs/4.1/cybersecurity-getting-started.markdown

  ***INSERT IMAGE OF STREAMS CONSOLE***

- 5. At the top of the Streams Console, click the "Submit Job" button.
+ 5. At the top of the Streams Console, switch to the Application Dashboard, which allows you submit, cancel and monitor applications.

+ ***INSERT IMAGE OF STREAMS CONSOLE DASHBOARD SWITCH***

+ 5. With the Application Dashboard open, click the **Submit Job** icon ***INSERT IMAGE OF ICON***.
 Select the *.sab file found in the 'output/' directory in the sample application.
 For example, for the DomainProfilingSample application, you would select this file: `/path/to/DomainProfilingSample/output/DomainProfilingBasic_Output/com.ibm.streams.cybersecurity.sample.DomainProfilingBasic.sab`

+ ***INSERT OF IMAGE OF JOB SUBMISSION DIALOG***

  6. Once the application has been submitted, the Streams Console should display the running application:

  ***INSERT IMAGE OF STREAMS CONSOLE WITH APP RUNNING***